 Bread machines are not for everyone, though.
 They have limitations and some users end up getting a machine they are unhappy with.
 So before you purchase a bread machine, consider the factors below.

-Why Should You Buy a Bread Maker?
+Why Should You Buy a Bread Machine?

 The allure of a bread machine is that you can make a great loaf of bread with a minimal amount of effort.
 Simply measure your ingredients and add them to the machine, and a fresh loaf is on the way.